Equivariant $\mathbb R$-test configurations of polarized spherical varieties: Preliminaries

 Let $\mathfrak M(G/H)$ be the lattice of $ B$-characters which admits a correspondent $B$-semi-invariant functions, and $\mathfrak N( G/ H)={\rm Hom}_\mathbb Z(\mathfrak M( G/ H),\mathbb Z)$ its $\mathbb Z$-dual.
 There is a map $\varrho$ which maps a valuation $\nu$ of $\mathbb C( G/ H)$ to an element $\varrho(\nu)$ in $\mathfrak N_\mathbb Q(G/H)=\mathfrak N(G/H)\otimes_\mathbb Z\mathbb Q$ by

 where $f$ is a $B$-semiinvariant functions associated to $\chi$.
 Again, this is well-defined since $G/H$ is spherical with respect to $B$.
-It is a fundamental result that $\varrho$ is injective on $ G$-invariant valuations and the image forms a convex cone $\mathcal V( G/ H)$ in $\mathfrak N_\mathbb Q( G/ H)$, called the \emph{valuation cone} of $ G/ H$ (cf. \cite[Section 19]{Timashev-book}).
-Moreover, $\mathcal V( G/ H)$ is a solid cosimplicial cone\footnote{For simplicity, here and later after by $\mathcal V(G/H)$ we mean $\mathcal V_\mathbb R(G/H)$.} which is a (closed) fundamental chamber of a certain crystallographic reflection group, called the {\it little Weyl group} (denoted by $W^{G/H}$, cf. \cite[Sections 22]{Timashev-book}).
-In fact, $W^{G/H}$ is the Weyl group of the \emph{spherical root system} $\Phi^{G/H}$ of $ G/ H$ (cf. \cite[Section 30]{Timashev-book}).
-The simple spherical roots are defined to be the primitive generators of edges of $(-\mathcal V(G/H))^\vee$.
-The set of simple spherical roots is denoted by $\Pi_{G/H}$.
+It is a fundamental result that $\varrho$ is injective on $ G$-invariant valuations and the image forms a convex cone (over $\mathbb Q$) $\mathcal V( G/ H)$ in $\mathfrak N_\mathbb Q( G/ H)$, called the \emph{valuation cone} of $ G/ H$ (cf. \cite[Section 19]{Timashev-book}).
+Moreover, $\mathcal V( G/ H)$ is a solid cosimplicial cone which is a (closed) fundamental chamber of a certain crystallographic reflection group, called the {\it little Weyl group} (denoted by $W^{G/H}$, cf. \cite[Sections 22]{Timashev-book}).
+In fact, $W^{G/H}$ is the Weyl group of the \emph{spherical root system} of $ G/ H$ (cf. \cite[Section 30]{Timashev-book}).
+The spherical roots are defined to be the primitive generators of edges of $(-\mathcal V(G/H))^\vee$.
+The set of spherical roots is denoted by $\Pi_{G/H}$.

 A $ B$-stable prime divisors in $ G/ H$ is called a \emph{colour}.
-Denote by $\mathcal D_{ B}( G/ H)$ the set of colours.
-A colour $D\in\mathcal D_{ B}( G/ H)$ also defines a valuation on $ G/ H$.
-However, the restriction of $\varrho$ on $\mathcal D_{ B}( G/ H)$ is usually non-injective.
+Denote by $\mathcal D( G/ H)$ the set of colours.
+A colour $D\in\mathcal D( G/ H)$ also defines a valuation on $ G/ H$.
+However, the restriction of $\varrho$ on $\mathcal D( G/ H)$ is usually non-injective.

 Now we briefly introduce the homogeneous spherical datum, which by a deep result in \cite{Losev} (cf. \cite[Theorem 30.22]{Timashev-book}) characterizes the spherical homogeneous space.
 Let $P_\alpha$ be the minimal standard parabolic subgroup of $G$ containing $B$ corresponding to the simple root $\alpha\in\Pi_G$.
+Set Then for every $\alpha\in\Pi_G\setminus\Pi_{G/H}$, it moves at least one colour.
 Set